daniel-ob/CS50W/4_Network/project4/README.md

 Edition can be cancelled using "Cancel" button or "Escape" key.
 This is made using asynchronous JavaScript, without reloading entire page.
 7. **Like/Unlike**:
-   1. Signed users can *like* any post clicking on an icon (asynchronous JavaScript is used).
+   1. Signed users can *like* any post clicking on a button (asynchronous JavaScript is used).
    2. A CSS animation is played when user *likes* a post.
    3. Each post displays the number of *likes* it has.
 8. **Responsiveness**: the application is mobile-responsive.
 This has been done using Bootstrap CSS framework.